trigger-corp/Forge-Documentation/source/modules/native/native_events.rst

   can hook into and execute their own code.
 For example plugins can execute native code on application start, without having to use any Javascript.

-Quite frequently you'll want to handle a native event and trigger and trigger a corresponding Javascript event.
+Quite frequently you'll want to handle a native event and trigger a corresponding Javascript event.
 This section of the plugin docs will discuss the second type of event, those which are triggered by the device.
 If you're interested in the first type of event described, see :ref:`native_plugins_javascript_events`.